What can be done ?

-“Where I work you find two groups of people – The elite, i.e. those who are highly aware and continue to practice FGM, for instance my neighbour a college Lecturer had his girls cut and this shocked everyone in 2004, the rationale behind it being he still respects his culture.
-The second group is members of the community who have very low levels of education and are poor and sue the practice to access cattle and land.
-The elite usually identify someone from their community like a nurse and secretly take the girls to be cut and pay.
-These others do it in secret like at night or cross the border to Tanzania to do it.
+“Where I work you find two groups of people – The elite, i.e. those who are highly aware and continue to practice FGM, for instance my neighbour, a college lecturer, had his girls cut and this shocked everyone in 2004, the rationale behind it being he still respects his culture.
+The second group is members of the community who have very low levels of education and are poor and use the practice to access cattle and land.
+The elite usually identify someone from their community like a nurse and secretly take the girls to be cut.
+They pay for the operation.

-One of the best ways to handle medicalisation of FGM is to have the medics arrested and prosecuted, licenses of clinics and hospitals revoked and continues keep the conversation alive in communities.
-Nurses and doctors through their association should be sensitized and warned.”
+One of the best ways to handle medicalisation of FGM is to have the medics arrested and prosecuted, licenses of clinics and hospitals revoked and continue to keep the conversation alive in communities.
+Nurses and doctors should be sensitized and warned.”

-- Health protocols and guidelines on FGM, including the role of professional medical organizations.
 A Senegalese member raised the idea of creating awareness-raising and training tools promoting an integrated approach (human rights – health – economics) and increasing discussions in universities.
-Indeed, they noted that medical students lacked information and knowledge about FGM and its consequences.
+They noted that medical students lacked information and knowledge about FGM and its consequences.

 Strengthening the inclusion of the medical profession in prevention programmes run by NGOs would increase their knowledge and action against FGM.
 Indeed, health professionals can be particularly powerful and influential agents of change.

-Associations should report in their programmes on issues related to the local practice of medicalization and involve health professionals in programme development and implementation.
-Health professionals need to be made aware of the important preventive role they can play in their communities (5).
+Associations should report on issues related to the local practice of medicalization and involve health professionals in programme development and implementation.
+Health professionals need to be made aware of the important preventive role they can play in their communities.

-“The harms of the practice are a compelling reason for abandoning FGM and also serve as an argument for religious leaders to decide whether or not to ban FGM.
-Here in Mauritania to obtain the adherence of the imams through a fatwa we first had to have the declaration of the doctors in order to demonstrate that the practice harms the health of girls and women and the risk of losing their lives, which is strictly forbidden by religion.
+“The harm inflicted by the practice is a compelling reason for abandoning FGM and also serves as an argument for religious leaders to decide whether or not to ban FGM.
+Here in Mauritania, in order to obtain the adherence of the imams through a fatwa we first had to have the declaration of the doctors in order to demonstrate that the practice harms the health of girls and women and they risk losing their lives, which is strictly forbidden by religion.

 In addition, an alliance with midwives and a great deal of work with health providers was carried out and they even became the guarantors and actors in this fight against FGM.
-Indeed, health personnel are very much listened to and their advice is enough to make people’s minds aware of the dangers of female genital mutilation.
-It should also be noted that health personnel can testify without embarrassment about accidental cases treated following complications of FGM.
-In the course of their work, several medical personnel have treated cases of complications following female genital mutilation and have unfortunately seen innocent victims die, without being able to help them because they arrived too late at the health centres. »
+Indeed, health personnel are very much listened to and their advice is enough to make people aware of the dangers of FGM.
+It should also be noted that health personnel can testify without shame about cases treated following complications of FGM.
+In the course of their work, several medical personnel have unfortunately seen innocent victims die, without being able to help them because they arrived too late at the health centres. »

-In this sense, public declarations of abandonment and/or condemnation of FGM by health professionals can be particularly effective and influential.
-In this sense, Stéphanka, a sociologist, gave the example of a national forum organized by local NGOs and Plan International in Mali.
+Stéphanka, a sociologist, gave the example of a national forum organized by local NGOs and Plan International in Mali:

 “The main managers of the gynaecological-obstetrics and urology services in Bamako, as well as representatives of health professionals’ associations were invited (including midwives), there was a public affirmation of the position of these health professionals against FGM.
 This affirmation, together with the combined efforts of NGOs fighting against FGM and the favourable will of the government of the time, made it possible to adopt the law prohibiting FGM in hospitals. »

-According to the recommendations of UNFPA, UNICEF and WHO, a holistic approach is needed to combat medicalization (1).
+According to the recommendations of UNFPA, UNICEF and WHO, a holistic approach is needed to combat medicalization.
 Thus, they propose eight interventions: